DIY Rustic Yarn Wreath for Valentine’s Day

 2 painted wooden hearts in pink and 2 in white

-In the meanwhile, I prepared the stencil.
+In the meantime, I prepared the stencil.

 Since the letters were so close one to the other I isolated the letters L, O, V and E using masking tape.